 - 1. Geography

 - 2. Geology

-- 3. Human Geography
+- 3. Human Geography (for non-FST students)

 Special note on field trips and seminars for all geography and geology courses:

 - Field trips are MANDATORY - Field trips are held on weekends (Saturdays and Sundays) - Seminars for specific courses may be scheduled on Saturdays